drakkan/terraform-provider-sftpgo/docs/resources/group.md

 - `role_arn` (String) Optional IAM Role ARN to assume.
 - `session_token` (String) Optional Session token that is a part of temporary security credentials provisioned by AWS STS.
 - `skip_tls_verify` (Boolean) If set the S3 client accepts any TLS certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.
 This should be used only for testing.
+- `sse_customer_key` (String, Sensitive) Plain text Server-Side encryption key.
+If you set a string in SFTPGo secret format, SFTPGo will keep the current secret on updates while the Terraform plan will save your value.
+Don't do this unless you are sure the values match (e.g because you imported an existing resource).
 - `storage_class` (String) The storage class to use when storing objects.
 Leave not set for default.
 - `upload_concurrency` (Number) How many parts are uploaded in parallel.
 Not set means the default (5).
 - `upload_part_max_time` (Number) The maximum time allowed, in seconds, to upload a single chunk.
 Not set means no timeout.